Browning Auto-5: Design details

 The Browning Auto-5 is a long-recoil operated semi-automatic shotgun.
 Shells are stored in a tubular magazine under the barrel.
 When a chambered shell is fired, the barrel and bolt recoil together (for a distance greater than the shell length) and re-cock the hammer.
 As the barrel returns forward to its initial position the bolt remains behind and thus the spent shell is ejected through a port on the right-hand side of the receiver.
 Then the bolt returns forward and feeds another shell from the magazine into the action.
 This type of long recoil action was the first of its kind and patented in 1900 by John Browning.

 To load the gun, shells are fed into the bottom of the action, where they are pushed into the tubular magazine.
-Most A-5s have removable plugs in the magazine which prevent more than three shells from being loaded (two in the magazine, plus one in the chamber) to comply with US federal migratory waterfowl laws, as well as some state hunting regulations.
+Most A-5s have removable plugs in the magazine which prevent more than three shells from being loaded (two in the magazine, plus one in the chamber) to comply with U.S. federal migratory waterfowl laws, as well as some state hunting regulations.
 With the plug removed, the total capacity is five rounds.
 If the chamber is open (the operating handle is drawn back) the first shell loaded into the magazine tube will go directly into the chamber (there is a manual bolt closing button under the ejection port), the bolt then closes, and all further shells fed into the gun go into the magazine.
 This function known colloquially as the Speed Load feature was not found on earlier models but was available through conversion and rebuild kits, and was introduced later on in the 1950s as a standard feature from the factory.

 The Auto-5 has a system of bevel rings and a friction piece or pieces, which retard the barrel's rearward travel.
 Setting these rings correctly is vital to good shotgun performance and to ensure a long life to the weapon, by controlling excessive recoil.
 The friction rings are set based on the type of load to be fired through the gun.
 Different settings are found in the owner's manual.

-There is a sixteen gauge variant with the name, "Sweet Sixteen."
+There is a sixteen gauge variant with the name, "Sweet Sixteen".
 This model is no longer in production.